UFHCI-BCB-SR-Biostatistics/.github/profile/README.md

 ## Contact

 Have questions about our resources or interested in collaborating with the Biostatistics Unit?
-Please submit a request through the **[Biostatistics Support Request Form](https://cancer.ufl.edu/research/shared-resources/biostatistics-computational-biology-shared-resource/biostatistics-shared-resource-support-request-form/)** or contact us at **[UFHCC-BCB-SR@ad.ufl.edu](mailto:UFHCC-BCB-SR@ad.ufl.edu)**.
+Please submit a request through the **[BCB-SR Request Form](https://cancer.ufl.edu/research/shared-resources/biostatistics-computational-biology-shared-resource/biostatistics-shared-resource-support-request-form/)** or contact us at **[UFHCC-BCB-SR@ad.ufl.edu](mailto:UFHCC-BCB-SR@ad.ufl.edu)**.